denyskryvytskyi/ElvenEngine/README.md

 Elven Engine is primarily 2D/3D real-time development platform and rendering engine

 ## Getting Started
-Visual Studio 2017 or 2019.
+Visual Studio 2019/2022 support.
-Windows platform only support for now (MacOS and Linux platforms are for the future support)
+Windows platform only support for now (Linux and MacOS platforms are for the future support)

 You can clone repository using git (**`--recursive`** is required to fetch all of the submodules):